DrewEaster/scalabuilder/README.md

 }
 ```

-You can see the benefits here of not needing to explicitly call `get()` on `PersonBuilder` when adding a `Person` to the address book. `BuilderSupport` provides an implicit conversion to facilitate this, thus removing verbose boilerplate, and significantly increasing readability.
+You can see the benefits here of not needing to explicitly call `get()` on `PersonBuilder` when adding a `Person` to the address book. `BuilderSupport` provides an implicit conversion to facilitate this, thus removing verbose boilerplate.